danielk56/danielk56.github.io/work.md

 - **Cook for Yale Pop Up**, a completely student-run and student-managed dining experienced housed in the university's residential college system.
 Helps design the menu on a bi-weekly basis and cook for crowds ranging from 60 to 100 people on weekends.
 Selected from an intensive audition process.[Photos](https://drive.google.com/drive/folders/1vzjcyZ-oEXPlx0gVpVvmtS8hUBs69u13?usp=sharing){:target="_blank" class="button inline-label-page"}
 - **Shadowed 30 Under 30 Food & Drink Chef Lucas Sin** during a professional externship at the Junzi Test Kitchen in Times Square, New York City.
 Underwent professional training for the restaurant industry at a culinary and management level; learned the daily operations of Junzi's main industrial-sized preparatory kitchen.
 Helped prepare a five course meal for a Dinner and Discussion with Farmshelf.
 [Photos](https://drive.google.com/drive/folders/1CcbGgEMQLU-qXVCtmW-ql5pSIzWeTJTT?usp=sharing){:target="_blank" class="button inline-label-page"}
 - **Runner up for Ezra Stiles Final Cut Competition**, parterning with staff at Yale Dining to develop a recipe in professional residential college kitchen.
-Helped incorporate Asian-Fusion food into the curriculum of the Final Cut competition with dishes such as scallion latkes, asian pear apple sauce, sriracha sour cream and more.
+Helped incorporate Asian-Fusion food into the curriculum of the Final Cut competition with dishes such as scallion latkes, asian pear apple sauce, sriracha sour cream and more.[Photos](https://drive.google.com/drive/folders/1swvtNHMMW0irBXy5jfG5muWEQ4FAVpmr?usp=sharing){:target="_blank" class="button inline-label-page"}

 </div>